Dre Campbell Farm

 Garlic spray is a natural repellent for many insect pests, including onion flies.

-Crush a few garlic cloves and mix with water.
+Crush a few garlic cloves and mix them with water.
 Strain and mix a little dish soap with the garlic water.

 15. Neem Oil

-Add a few drops of dish soap to help it stick to the plants.
 Spray this mixture on your onions.
-Focus on the base of the plants and surrounding soil.
+Focus on the base of the plants and the surrounding soil.

 16. Sand